ceres-solver/ceres-solver/docs/source/solving.rst

    ``FLETCHER_REEVES``, ``POLAK_RIBIRERE`` and ``HESTENES_STIEFEL``
    directions.

+3. ``BFGS`` A generalization of the Secant method to multiple dimensions in which a full, dense approximation to the inverse Hessian is maintained and used to compute a quasi-Newton step [NocedalWright]_.
+BFGS is currently the best known general quasi-Newton algorithm.

-3. ``LBFGS`` In this method, a limited memory approximation to the inverse Hessian is maintained and used to compute a quasi-Newton step [Nocedal]_, [ByrdNocedal]_.
+4. ``LBFGS`` A limited memory approximation to the full ``BFGS`` method in which the last `M` iterations are used to approximate the inverse Hessian used to compute a quasi-Newton step [Nocedal]_, [ByrdNocedal]_.

-Currently Ceres Solver uses a backtracking and interpolation based Armijo line search algorithm.
+Currently Ceres Solver supports both a backtracking and interpolation based Armijo line search algorithm, and a sectioning / zoom interpolation (strong) Wolfe condition line search algorithm.
+However, note that in order for the assumptions underlying the ``BFGS`` and ``LBFGS`` methods to be guaranteed to be satisfied the Wolfe line search algorithm should be used.

 .. _section-linear-solver: